Peeragogy/Peeragogy.github.io/sole.md

 puzzle.’

-This example of a SOLE in an informal LE is similar to the other types of SOLE’s that occur within a facilitated LE.
-The learner’s interact as reciprocal apprentices, leaning on one another to solve challenges and problems.
+This example of a SOLE in an informal LE is similar to the other types of SOLEs that occur within a facilitated LE.
+The learners interact as reciprocal apprentices, leaning on one another to solve challenges and problems.
 Groups are self-selective, this type of work suits their temperament and interests, or time.
 This cohort is almost a clique,